Do You want to Become a Real Estate Agent in Texas? Watch This Video Guide to Learn More!

 The first step in your journey to obtaining a Texas Real Estate License is to ensure you meet the essential eligibility criteria.

-Basic Requirements for a Real Estate License in Texas:
+Basic Requirements for a Real Estate License are:

 1. Age: You must be at least 18 years old.